brendt/stitcher.io/src/content/blog/2020-09-26-why-light-themes-are-better-according-to-science.md

 ## Readability !== Brightness

-Many times I share these arguments with someone who clings to the dark side, they tell me light colour schemes hurt their eyes because they are too bright; you might be thinking the same right now.
+Often when I share these arguments with someone who clings to the dark side, they tell me light colour schemes hurt their eyes because they are too bright; you might be thinking the same right now.
 I've got two answers for you.

 First: you don't need to use a white `#fff` background with black `#000` text.
 There's lots of light colour schemes that don't go to the extreme ends.
 The important thing is that there's enough contrast between fore- and background, and that the background is lighter than the foreground.
 Second: you can always adjust the brightness of your screen.
 You don't need to turn it up to a 100%!
 You'd only do that if the text is otherwise unreadable, and guess when that happens?
 If you'd use a dark scheme!